Find Affordable College Courses

 New Haven, CT

 You’ll join some of the best and brightest minds around you if you attend Gateway Community College.
 The school came in at #5 on this year’s Best Liberal Arts & Humanities Schools in Connecticut list.
-Gateway Community College is a moderately-sized public school located in the medium-sized city of New Haven.
+Gateway Community College is a medium-sized public school located in the city of New Haven.

 After completing their degree, liberal arts / sciences and humanities graduates from Gateway Community College carry an average student debtload of $7,824.